 We also have a commercial ship shaft power meter system, developed to meet the requirements of marine industry customers by providing continuous power output measurements, as well as aiding fuel economy and equipment maintenance planning.
 Robust, permanent, modular and simple to install, the commercial marine shaft power meter accurately monitors the efficiency and performance of the ship’s transmission systems, leading to large savings on running costs.

-Fill below form and our team will contact you shortly.
+Simply enter your details below and click on the Submit button.
+Our team will contact you shortly.